King of Prussia (shopping mall): 2010s

 In January 2014, Sears announced that it would sublease some of its space to Dick's Sporting Goods.
-Sears closed this location in early December 2014.
+Sears closed this location entirely in early December 2014.
 It was announced that Irish retailer Primark would be on the first level of its space while Dick's Sporting Goods would take parts of the second level.
 The Primark store opened on November 25, 2015.
 In 2015, Sears Holdings spun off 235 properties, including the Sears at King of Prussia, into Seritage Growth Properties.
-Portions of the former Sears Auto Center are now Outback Steakhouse and Yard House.
+Portions of the former Sears Auto Center are now Nan Xiang Soup Dumplings and Yard House.
 On March 17, 2017, JCPenney announced that its store would be closing as part of a plan to close 138 stores nationwide; the store closed on July 31, 2017.

 The western section of the mall (also known as The Plaza) went under renovation in April 2018, which added new flooring and handrails, LED lighting, and additional soft seating areas and restrooms.
 The renovation was completed in May 2019.

 On October 5, 2019, Happy Place opened on the second floor of the former JCPenney building.
 It left on February 29, 2020, as part of a national tour.

+2020s

 On May 3, 2021, during the COVID-19 pandemic, Montgomery County opened a COVID-19 vaccination site in the former JCPenney space, which has since shut down.

-On August 27, 2020, it was announced that Lord & Taylor would be closing all 38 stores, including the King of Prussia location.
-The store closed on February 27, 2021.

-The former JCPenney was planned to be redeveloped as a multipurpose center, similar to Hudson Yards in Manhattan.
-However in June 2022, it was announced that Wayfair, an online retailer of furniture and home goods, will open a brick-and-mortar store in the former JCPenney space instead.
-The store will feature a cafe and a rooftop deck with a bar.
-The Wayfair store is planned to open in 2023 or 2024.
+In June 2022, it was announced that Wayfair, an online retailer of furniture and home goods, would open a brick-and-mortar store in the previous JCPenney outpost.
+The store was to feature a cafe and a rooftop deck with a bar.
+The Wayfair store was planned to open in 2023 or 2024 before plans were cancelled.

+In 2023, it was announced that Eataly, a chain of Italian food halls, would be opening at the mall in 2025.
+It opened on October 2, 2025.

+In August 2020, Lord & Taylor announced it would close all its stores, as a result of the economic effects of the COVID-19 pandemic.
+On June 18, 2024, it was announced that Netflix would open a Netflix House venue in the former Lord & Taylor space, featuring set replicas from shows and movies, themed restaurants, a theater, and gift shops.
+The venue is the first-of-its-kind, alongside another set to open at Galleria Dallas in Dallas.
+Netflix House opened on November 12, 2025.

+In March 2025, it was announced that Simon was nearing a deal to bring retail and entertainment venues to the former JCPenney building.
+On October 23, 2025, Simon announced that Level 99, an entertainment venue, would open in 2027 using a portion of the former JCPenney.
+On November 3, 2025, it was announced that Dick's House of Sport, an experiential retail concept by Dick's Sporting Goods, would open in 2027 using an additional portion of the former JCPenney.